 Dogs definitely love meat, but they are omnivores.
 Your dog’s diet should consist of approximately 25% vegetables.

-Spinach is very high in iron and can help your dog fend off inflammatory and cardiovascular issues, along with cancer.
-Spinach is very fast growing and among the most cold tolerant plants you can grow in your garden.
+High in iron and can help your dog fend off inflammatory and cardiovascular issues, along with cancer.
+Spinach is very fast-growing and among the most cold-tolerant plants you can grow in your garden.
 Plant in early spring for a first harvest, then sow a second harvest towards the very end of summer for a fall harvest.

-Pumpkin provides plenty of fiber, vitamin A and anti-oxidants.
+Provides plenty of fiber, vitamin A, and antioxidants.
 Pumpkin vines can easily overtake a small garden, make sure you have room for them to spread.
-Try mixing a pumpkin puree with some dry dog food.
+Try mixing pumpkin puree with some dry dog food.

-Sweet Potatoes are a great source of vitamins E, A, B-6 and C, as well as calcium, iron, folate, potassium, copper, thiamine and iron.
+A great source of vitamins E, A, B-6, and C, as well as calcium, iron, folate, potassium, copper, thiamine, and iron.
 Sweet potatoes can take up to 170 days to mature and are very sensitive to the cold, so growing these in cooler climates could prove challenging.

-Blueberries have high levels of resveratrol with anti-cancer and heart disease fighting qualities.
+High levels of resveratrol with anti-cancer and heart disease-fighting qualities.
 Remember to net your bushes so the birds don’t take off with your whole harvest!

-Watermelon is a safe source of lycopene for dogs (dogs should not have tomatoes) as well as vitamins A, B-6 and C, as well as thiamin.
+A safe source of lycopene for dogs (tomatoes are the best source of lycopene but aren’t good for dogs) as well as vitamins A, B-6 and C, as well as thiamin.
 Watermelon needs a long growing season and a warm climate, but there are smaller, baby varieties that I have had luck with even here in New England.

 to read more about healthy veggies for your dog, check out this post from pet360